JoeStrout/HALO/README.md

 | [python_preset](python_preset/) | Python demo using pre-rendered WAV files.
 No TTS library required — pick a voice, pick a preset, toggle HALO. |
 | [js_preset](js_preset/) | Browser-based demo.
 Same voice/preset/HALO controls, implemented with the Web Audio API. **[Try it live](https://JoeStrout.github.io/HALO/js_preset/)** |
 | [unity_preset](unity_preset/) | Unity demo.
 Same controls in a self-contained C# script; HALO applied via Unity's built-in `AudioEchoFilter`. |

+All demo code is available [on GitHub](https://github.com/JoeStrout/HALO) with a public domain [license](LICENSE).

+## Please use this!

+HALO is only useful if it catches on, so if you are a developer, podcaster, or otherwise involved in producing audio of AI speech, **please use this** to give your AI speakers that subtle but distinctive "I'm an AI" quality.

+Questions?
+Comments?
+Join us in the [HALO Discussions](https://github.com/JoeStrout/HALO/discussions)!